Skill Demand Index

 Jobs Analyzed

-Most employers want Data Analyst experience at introductory awareness.
+Most employers want Data Analyst experience at hands-on daily use, not textbook knowledge.

 Overview